-Though term life insurance is simpler than whole life insurance, it still comes with many variations.
+Though term life insurance is simpler than whole life insurance, it still has many variations.
 The main types of term life insurance include:

 With this type of life insurance, the premium is guaranteed to remain level for the entire insurance term.
 So if you start off paying $20 a month, you’ll continue paying $20 a month until the end of the life insurance term.

 Most level term life insurance policies have a renewable option, too.
 This will let you renew your policy for a maximum guaranteed rate if you need more coverage at the end of your term.
 As long as you meet insurability requirements, you could extend your policy without paying through the nose.

-As you might guess, this type of insurance gives you the option to get your premiums back, minus fees and expenses, if you outlive your life insurance policy.
+As you might guess, this type of insurance gives you the option to get your premiums back, minus fees and expenses, if you outlive your policy.
 These policies tend to come with much higher premiums.
 But they can be a way to regain some money if you don’t end up using your death benefit.

-This is a single-year term life insurance policy, which you have to renew at the end of each year.
+This is a single-year term life insurance policy, which you must renew at the end of each year.
 Since your likelihood of dying in the next year are slim, you might save some money on premiums with an annual renewable term.